Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

-In order to discuss how general linear transformations act on the frame field, let us first exclude dilatations, which need a separate discussion because their generator is in the center of the algebra \eqref{eq:LieBracketsGL}.
-Excluding them means here to restrict to transformations with unit determinant, i.e. to restrict from GL$(d)$ to SL$(d)$.
+In order to discuss how general linear transformations act on the frame field, let us first exclude dilatations, which need a separate discussion because their generator is in the center of the algebra.
+Excluding them means here to restrict from GL$(d)$ to SL$(d)$.
 Such a special linear transformation acts on the frame field according to

 where $M^{a}_{\;\;b}(x)$ is at every point $x$ a matrix with unit determinant, $M(x)\in \text{SL}(d)$.
 Similarly one can transform other vector fields and tensors with upper indices.
 Covectors and tensor fields with lower indices transform with the transpose of the inverse of $M(x)$.
-For example the unimodular metric transforms as
+This makes sure that contractions of upper and lower indices can be done consistently.